trentlarson/endorser-ch/sql/README.md

-    nonceHash CHARACTER(44), -- hash of canonicalized claim where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation nonceHashAllChain CHARACTER(44), -- merkle tree of nonceHash values for every claim nonceHashIssuerChain CHARACTER(44) -- merkle tree of nonceHash values issued by this issuer (which they can take over) );
+    nonceHash CHARACTER(44), -- hash of canonicalized claim where every DID is replaced by DID + hashNonce, to allow selective disclosure but to avoid correlation nonceHashAllChain CHARACTER(44), -- merkle tree of nonceHash values for every claim nonceHashIssuerChain CHARACTER(44), -- merkle tree of nonceHash values issued by this issuer (which they can take over)

+    revoked INTEGER DEFAULT 0 -- boolean, eg for removed emoji (and that may be all for a while) );
 CREATE INDEX jwt_entityId ON jwt(handleId);
 CREATE INDEX jwt_claimHash on jwt (claimCanonHashBase64);